-If you or someone you know has a gambling problem and wants help, call 1-800-Gambler.Responsible Gaming
+If you or someone you know has a gambling problem and wants help, call 1-800-Gambler.

-HORSE (Mixed Game)
+HORSE Poker (Mixed Game)

 HORSE is actually an acronym describing a combination of five poker games:

 HORSE is one of many popular mixed game variants.
 In large cash games in brick-and-mortar casinos, the players often agree to play a mix of poker games rather than a single game.
 This reduces the edge that a single-game specialist has, and emphasizes a player's breadth across multiple versions of poker.
 Many people feel that HORSE and other mixed games are the best judge of a player's true poker ability.
+It’s also part of WCOOP, the World Championship of Online Poker, held annually on PokerStars.

 When switching from Omaha Hi/Lo to Razz, the button is frozen.
 That way, when the game switches back to Hold'em (after Seven Card Stud Hi/Lo), nobody skips blinds, or pays extra blinds.